akruszewski/gibl/manuscript/preface-and-acknowledgments.md

 Thanks to my family, coworkers, and friends for all the support they give to me.

 Finally, thank you for purchasing this book!
-I hope that you will learn new techniques in reading this book and that it will spark up some more interest in Lisp and Blockchain.
+I hope that you will learn new techniques in reading this book and that it will spark up some more interest in Lisp and blockchain.

 * * *